 - Teeth Whitening: Low-intensity soft tissue dental lasers are used to speed up the bleaching process associated with teeth whitening.

-- Temporomandibular Joint Treatment: Dental lasers can quickly reduce pain and inflammation of the temporomandibular jaw joint.
+- Temporomandibular Joint Treatment: Dental laser treatment can quickly reduce pain and inflammation of the temporomandibular jaw joint.

 Future of Dental Lasers:

-Dental procedures can soon be performed quicker, more efficiently and comfortably thanks to the growing popularity of laser dentistry.
-Eventually, dental lasers can make it possible for dentists to access any part of a tooth, replacing the need for the traditional dental drill.
+The applications of laser in dentistry are phenomenal.
+Dental procedures can soon be performed quicker, more efficiently and comfortably thanks to the growing popularity of the usage of laser in dentistry.
+Eventually, dental laser treatment can make it possible for dentists to access any part of a tooth, replacing the need for the traditional dental drill.